web-audio-conference/Website/src/code-of-conduct.md

 ## Scope

-We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues—online and in-person—as well as in all one-on-one communications pertaining to community business.
+We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues— online and in-person— as well as in all one-on-one communications pertaining to community business.

 ## License and Attribution